 - Antibiotic ointment or drops to clear up a corneal ulcer or secondary infections

 - A corticosteroid often given in combination with an antibiotic such as tobramycin.
-Corticosteroids can reduce inflammation but must be used with caution since they can get in the way of healing ulcers or facial sores resulting from KCS
+Corticosteroids, such as Prednisolone Acetate, can reduce inflammation but must be used with caution since they can get in the way of healing ulcers or facial sores resulting from KCS

 In some severe cases that do not respond to medication your veterinarian may perform a parotid duct transposition.
 In this procedure, a saliva duct from the mouth is transplanted into the lining of the eye.
 Whenever saliva is produced in the mouth, it will also be released in the eye as well, keeping the eye lubricated and clean.